 The Boys are members of the fabled Dartmouth College Class of 1979.
 For the most part they have been friends since they were admitted as freshmen in the fall of 1975 and have stayed in touch since.
 Fishing has brought them together annually for the more than two decades.

-David Van Wie (Guy) lives in New Gloucester, ME a half hour north of Portland and only two hours from the Grant.
+David Van Wie (Guy) now lives in Lyme, New Hampshire, just up River Road from Dartmouth College.
 He grew up in Troy NY.
 Like Billy’s dad, his was a Dartmouth alum and Guy spent many weekends in Hanover as a kid enjoying football games and reunions, before ending up two doors down from Phil and Norm freshman fall.
 An upper classman named him Guy (pronounced ghēē) because he thought “Guy Van Wie, French race car driver” suited David.
 As an undergrad, he played rugby and later was the founding coach of the Dartmouth Women’s Rugby Club.
 Always an outdoorsman, today Guy is an environmental consultant and the only one of us to have served as an elected official with a term in the Maine House of Representatives.
 His Dartmouth-wife, Cheryl, and two kids have been very supportive of his various adventures.

 If the Boys were a company, Phil would be CEO and CFO and Guy would be co-founder and COO or CTO.
 Anyway, despite the Boys willingness to dispute most anything, there’s no disputing that Guy is the best fisherman of the group along almost any dimension.
 Lastly, we should note that it was Guy who had the preposterous idea of writing this book, and managed to get all the Boys to actually pull it off.